-Daniel S Kahn is a partner at Davis Polk & Wardwell LLP.
-The author would like to thank associate Brooke Theodora, who was instrumental in the research and drafting of this chapter.
+1 Daniel S Kahn is a partner and Brooke Theodora is an associate at Davis Polk & Wardwell LLP.
+The authors would like to thank associate Alicia Hoke and law clerk Alex McNamara, who were instrumental in the research and drafting of this chapter.